 People have told me recently that I spend too much time alone.
 Riding around for days on end with nothing but my sleeping bag and some food, just thinking about things.
 Some of the things are important, some of them aren’t, sometimes I don’t even think about anything at all.
 But the one common theme is that all this thinking is from the seat of my bike.
 The only vehicle that I know of which can take you back in time and make you feel like a kid again all while making hours disappear without you even knowing.
 The ultimate time machine

-Lately one of the topics at the forefront of my mind is the wars which are going on in the world.
+Lately one of the topics at the forefront of my mind are the wars going on in the world.
 I get lost for hours in the never ending maze of questions and possible answers.
 Like many others out there, I have a personal attachment to this topic.
 My best friend from my youth, riding partner, brother from a different mother, and all around BMX shredder is over in Afghanistan right now.
 He has this amazing gift of sending me pictures at just the right times to help me gain perspective.

 Just like clockwork, like that sonofabitch was spying on me, I get an email with some pictures from the heart of a war zone.
 Three simple images of people riding bikes.

 So last night I sucked it up.
 I threw down some advil with a shot of whiskey to numb the pain and after six days of healing, I hit the trail.
 It was a glorious reunion.
 I couldn’t even imagine my friend going 6 months without a turn of the cranks.
 On my way home I mailed a letter with some DC stickers in it addressed to a forward operating base somewhere on the other side of the planet.
 I can’t wait to see where he puts them and I hope to share more pictures from our embedded war correspondent in the future.
-I know that there are a good amount of people in harms way who check this site on a regular basis and I want to ride with each and every one of you some day.
+I know that there are a good amount of people in harms way who read this silly web site on a regular basis and I want to ride with each and every one of you some day.
 Get home safe.

 Until then…keep it dirtyby